 In a culture where teen girls are so often wear super short skirts and exposing midriffs, how do you raise teenage girls to understand the importance of modesty and self-respect?
-It certainly can feel like a challenge sometimes!
+Teaching modesty certainly can feel like a challenge sometimes!
+However, there are many benefits to dressing conservatively.
 Here are four ways to teach teens how to dress modestly.

 For this mom, modesty and self-respect go hand in hand.
 However, girls growing up these days constantly sees sexuality and immodesty in music videos, on television, online, in fashion, and in the behavior of their peers.

 That’s why it is important that we talk with our daughters about modesty, sexuality, and self respect.
 I also tried to nurture her self-confidence by exemplifying modesty in my own life.
 Furthermore, I enroll her in activities that help teach her how important self-respect is.
 Here are four methods that I chose to educate my daughter on the values of modesty and self-respect.